You Don’t Need To Be Farther Along Than You Are

 When I have a theory about what’s subconsciously affecting you, I’ll present that and invite you to tell me where I’m wrong.
 We’ll refine it together until you feel that spark of, “Yeah, that’s right!
 That’s it!”

-We might gently and compassionately question a painful thought to find which parts of it are true and which are social conditioning, or talk to a part of yourself that is trying to protect you from a situation that doesn’t exist anymore, or others.
+We might gently and compassionately question a painful thought to find which parts of it are true and which are social conditioning, or talk to a part of yourself that is trying to protect you from a situation that doesn’t exist anymore, or use other techniques.

-As you unlearn each ableist belief, each bit of conditioning from your family, teachers, society, etc., new options will emerge for addressing your original issue, freeing up energy and mental processing that had been stuck.
+As you get free from each ableist belief, each bit of conditioning from your family, teachers, society, etc., new options will emerge for addressing your original issue, freeing up energy and mental processing that had been stuck (sometimes for decades).

-After freeing up that stuck point, we often come back very naturally to your original question, and the way forward often feels more clear to you.
+After freeing up that stuck point, we usually come back very naturally to your original question, and the way forward often feels more clear to you.

 At this point, practical strategies and techniques become more effective and easier to implement, and your brain will be more creative in coming up with good ideas.

-With your permission, I may share some techniques or strategies, or help you develop your own, or adapt them to your own personality, needs, and circumstances.
+If you ask, I may share some techniques or strategies, or help you develop your own, and adapt them to your own personality, needs, and circumstances.

 This is the process of making your whole life better, one little bit at a time.